 3. Inadequate Payment Systems

 Unlike China where the majority of the online transactions take place via Alipay, most people in Indonesia pay for e-commerce through bank transfers.
 Indonesians are unaccustomed to paying via credit cards with only 5% of consumers having them.

-This means that businesses should factor in this aspect of the market, and will have to settle for the traditional means of either bank transfer or cash upon delivery.
-However, this also opens up a yet another market for companies if they have the capability.
+That means businesses should factor in this aspect of the market, and will have to settle for the traditional means of either bank transfer or cash upon delivery.
+However, this also opens up another market for expansion if companies possess the capability.

 4. Malls Still a Big Part of Life

-- Why I’m Bullish on Singapore Real Estate - 15/10/2017
+- Why I’m Positive About Malaysia Real Estate - 03/11/2017

-- How to Invest in Emerging Markets the Right Way - 12/10/2017
+- Want to Avoid Recession?
+Invest in These 3 Markets - 26/10/2017